Sabshane/WoWCharts/ReadMe.md

     CLIENT_SECRET=your_blizzard_client_secret
     REGION=your_region
     ```
+You'll need to get your client ID and Secret from here : https://develop.battle.net/documentation/guides/getting-started
 ## Configuration

 Make sure to replace `your_blizzard_client_id`, `your_blizzard_client_secret`, and `your_region` with your actual Blizzard API client ID, client secret, and the desired region (e.g., `eu` or `us`).